-Helen is currently working on a research and advocacy project with a leading women’s charity to look at using strategic litigation to help those who suffer domestic violence and are then often systematically excluded by local authorities from urgent accommodation.
+She is currently working on a research and advocacy project with specialist organisations that support survivors of domestic abuse.
+Part of that project involves using strategic litigation to help those who suffer domestic abuse and are then systematically excluded by local authorities from urgent accommodation.